M-A-H-S-A/Diotima/README.md

 ###_______________________________________________________###

-List of model names you can use in your `config.json`, grouped by provider.
+List of model names you can use in the `config.json`, grouped by provider.

 **1. Google Gemini (for `gemini_api_key`)**